AlexanderGTumanov/hep-th-rag/README.md

 ```
 Paper rankings before dense reranking:
 2308.08432: present, rank =  247, score =  0.233014
-2209.06816: present, rank = 1542, score =  0.169453
 2112.10569: present, rank =    3, score =  0.361611
 2105.13367: present, rank = 1619, score =  0.167905
 ```

 One of the papers, `2112.10569`, ranked appropriately high at rank 3, which suggests a strong lexical match with substantial vocabulary overlap with the prompt.
-Another paper, `2308.08432`, landed in a middle-of-the-road position, while the other two papers were not flagged by the lexical similarity search at all.
+Another paper, `2308.08432`, landed in a middle-of-the-road position, while `2105.13367` was not flagged by the lexical similarity search at all.
 The simplest next step is to apply dense reranking to all 5000 retrieved chunks, completely replacing their lexical scores.
 This yields:

 ```
 Paper rankings after dense reranking:
 2308.08432: present, rank =    1, score =  0.410493
-2209.06816: present, rank = 1003, score =  0.099015
 2112.10569: present, rank =  415, score =  0.176434
 2105.13367: present, rank =  258, score =  0.203030
 ```

 This leads to some major improvements.
-Paper `2308.08432` rises all the way to rank 1, while `2209.06816` and `2105.13367` both improve significantly.
+Paper `2308.08432` rises all the way to rank 1, while `2105.13367` both improves significantly.
 The problem is `2112.10569`, which drops substantially in the ranking.
 This is a common pattern for dense retrievers.
 Neural encoders gain the ability to capture broader context, but in doing so they often lose some of the precision of direct lexical matching.
 As a result, semantically relevant but previously low-ranked papers may move up, while papers that were already correctly placed near the top can be pushed down.

 A practical solution is to use a composite ranking scheme that interpolates between lexical and dense signals.
 Several options are explored in the notebook, but the most stable results are obtained with Reciprocal Rank Fusion (RRF), which yields the following:

 ```
 Paper rankings after Reciprocal Rank Fusion:
 2308.08432: present, rank =    1, score =  0.092281
-2209.06816: present, rank = 1346, score =  0.000848
 2112.10569: present, rank =    7, score =  0.078677
 2105.13367: present, rank =  438, score =  0.003125
 ```

 This represents a compromise that combines the strengths of both approaches.
 All papers move up in the rankings, while `2112.10569` only drops slightly.
 See the notebook for more detailed explanations and additional examples.

+---

+## Performance difference between models with and w/o positional encoding

+To our surprise, the model without positional encoding outperformed the one with it in the vast majority of tests.
+We hypothesize that this is because the inability to distinguish "cat on a mat" from "mat on a cat" matters little in a dual-encoder dense retrieval setup, where the task is semantic matching rather than word-order sensitivity.
+What matters more is the ability to recognize that "cat sits on a mat and licks his butt" and "while sitting on a mat, cat licks his butt" are semantically equivalent, and here the positional model systematically underperforms by pushing such paraphrases apart in embedding space.
+Positional encoding does offer one concrete benefit: it stabilizes training, making the model more robust to bad batches and producing noticeably less noisy loss curves.
+It also occasionally performs better on longer prompts containing highly positional word combinations, though achieving this typically requires the prompts to be deliberately engineered.

 ---